 In Ching dynasty China, the Tartar army holds brutal and oppressive sway.
 Rebel fighter General Yin attempts to assassinate the Tartar Inspector General in a suicidal attack that is foiled by General Tien, and Yin's body is put on public display as a warning to others.
 When student Liu Yu-de quietly proclaims Yin a hero, he is almost arrested by Tartar military officer Lord Tang sang-yao – only some humble crawling by Liu's uncle Wang gets him off the hook.
 Angered by what they have seen, Liu and two of his fellow students join the underground movement, relaying messages to and from the rebel army led by Lord Cheng, who's off recruiting soldiers in Taiwan.
 When one of the students is caught in the act, Tang takes his troops into town to hunt out his co-conspirators, including Liu, who arrives home as Tang and his boys are ransacking the family seafood shop.
 Liu goes into immediate hiding and soon has his sights set on Shaolin, his intention being to learn martial arts from the monks in order to better fight the oppressors.
 He's attacked and injured en route, but when he stops for water at a small trading post, the proprietor hides him in a basket of goods being transported to the Shaolin temple.
 The monks heal his injuries and return him to full health, and although an outsider, his arrival is seen as fate by the elders and they agree to accept him as a trainee.

 Now at this point the story is effectively put on hold for almost an hour to focus on Liu – who is given the name San Te by the monks – and his five year journey from hopeful novice to martial arts master, and there's an awful lot to learn before he gets a whiff of the fight training.
-And yet this is utterly compelling stuff, playing less like a kung-fu movie than a historical drama in which kung-fu eventually plays a key part, which is exactly how it should be viewed and appreciated.
+And yet this is utterly compelling stuff, playing less like a kung-fu movie than a historical drama in which kung-fu eventually plays a key role, which is exactly how it should be viewed and appreciated.
 The early scenes of Liu's involvement with the rebellion and his escape to Shaolin are as breathlessly paced as anything you'll find in modern Hollywood, and is peppered with moments of high drama – three times Liu's escape is aided by the fatal self-sacrifice of others – that are never dwelt on or over-sentimentalised.

 But it's once Liu becomes San Te and begins the long process of learning the skills and self-discipline he will require to become an effective fighting machine that our engagement is complete.
 Like similar (if far shorter) sequences in any number of other genre and genre-influenced movies, The Karate Kid included, there's both a fascination with the trainers' unorthodox methods and a buzz of satisfaction that comes when San Te's masters each task.
 The expected humiliations to be overcome are there – a test to encourage lightness of step that drops the initially unsuccessful San in the drink – but they are conquered not by wily thinking but perseverance and determination, the way we'd all like to think we'd do it if we had to.